Welcome to my blog which has been the place for me to share the inspiration and my love for healthy food and lifestyle.

 Who is behind healthylaura.com?
 Tell us a little bit about yourself and your professional background.
 How did you get started with food photography?

 Photography is another part of me.
 I have learned everything about photography by myself, mostly by watching tutorials on the Internet.
-So far photography has just been my everyday hobby.
 I can spend endless hours talking about photography or looking at amazing images on Pinterest or Instagram to gather some inspiration.

 My interest in photography began seven years ago when I got my first DSLR camera.
 It was a Nikon D90 which I got as a gift from my lovely father.
 I’m a very lucky girl.
 It was a fantastic gift, but the only condition was that I had to take 200 different images every month.
 We are still laughing that I only have the blog because I have to shoot 200 pictures every month.